1. Pick a workflow

 ClinivaAI keeps sensitive outreach, policy-dependent steps, and patient-specific edge cases in a staff review loop instead of assuming every message should send automatically.

-ClinivaAI starts with one measurable workflow and clear handoffs, while generic automation projects often spread too wide before the clinic can inspect results or risk.
+ClinivaAI starts with a measurable workflow and clear handoffs, while generic automation projects often spread too wide before the clinic can inspect results or risk.

 Role boundaries, clinic separation, and audit-friendly workflow events matter more in healthcare than a flashy demo.
 The operating model has to support trust as well as speed.